Dental Implants — Geneva, OH

 - Like to save time/money?
 Brushing and using a Waterpik daily and seeing us every three months for teeth cleanings will ensure your implants can last for 30+ years.
 It’s worth it to take care of the big investment you’ve made!

 Whether you are missing one tooth, all of them, or a number in between, Dr. Owens can use dental implants to help you get your smile back.
+It’s a great option for any patient with good oral and overall health – not just older adults!
 After an exam, he can help you choose which of the following options would be best for you:

 A dental implant root is positioned between two healthy teeth, and this is topped with a custom-made porcelain crown.
 Because this new tooth will be self-supporting, this approach is much more comfortable and less invasive than getting a traditional bridge.